 Table Caption: GZLM model results of land class, season and their interaction on demographic and infection rates.
-Significance was assessed via Wald Chi-square tests (α=0.05)
+Significance was assessed via Wald Chi-square tests (α=0.05) and there was no evidence that data failed to meet assumptions of normality.

 After incorporating the number of adult females emerging per day, the day of emergence, and their body size into the per capita growth rate equation (Eq.
 1), we found that the estimated per capita growth rate was higher in the summer season than the fall season (Fig. 3C, Table 3, mean ± SE, summer: 0.135±0.005, fall: 0.068±0.006), with no difference across land class.
 The effect of temperature within a season was only significant for egg-to-adult survival, and differed in direction across season (mean β± SE, summer: -0.328±0.148, fall: 0.368±0.135, Table S1).
 This mirrors a trend for the effect of land class on egg-to-adult survival to differ across season (Table 3).
 When controlling for land class and season, temperature explained no additional variation for any response variable (Table S2).